About us

 Stakeholders

-Our job is to bring the right people together from across the four nations – clinicians, social care workers, patients and the public.
+A crucial part of our work is to make sure we bring the right people together – clinicians, social care workers, patients and the public across all four nations.
 We would like to hear from your organisation if you have an interest in supporting our work and joining our active member advisory board which meets every two months.